raincoven/test-task/README.md

 # Project Structure
 - features folder.
 Contains .feature file with tests and also "pages" folder with .po.ts PageObject files and "step_definitions" folder with .step.ts files used for defining Gherkin steps used in .feature files.
 - package.json file.
 System file used for dependencies installation and custom scripts definition
 - tsconfig.json file.
-TypeScript compilier configuration file.
+TypeScript compiler configuration file.
 - protractor.conf.js file.
 Protractor (Selenium Webdriver) configuration file used for specifying which .ts and .feature files should be used and which browser should used.